Alenco Aluminum Windows Will Not Lock

 One quick solution would be to install a keeper shim like our 90-058 under the current keeper to raise it up a little, but that wouldn't fix the core problem.

-A handy person from Holly Lake Ranch says:
+Handy Person from Holly Lake Ranch

 I am afraid my description of the problem wasn't clear.
 I have to put enormous pressure on the bottom window in order to get the blade of the lock to line up with the channel and swing shut.
 Then when it is locked I quit pushing on the lower frame and that transfers pressure to the upper frame, sort of causing the lower part of that frame to sort of roll.